 Fatal Intuition is the first film by director Yoon Joon-Hyeong.
 The film grabbed my attention because it looks to have a unique storyline.
 The film is about a woman who has a gift – she can see people’s death and how they will die just before it happens.

 The brother of a murdered woman teams up with her and uses her special abilities to help find the guy who killed his sister – and all the evidence points to a local pharmacist

 Sounds like a nice premise and the chance for a great blend of horror and thriller.
 It also sounds like we could have another really twisted tale to watch out for.

 If this film plays out like I’m thinking it will, then it looks like we’re in for another solid S.Korean serial-killer flick.

 The story focuses on a journalist that is going through some serious personal issues at home.
-When he breaks the news of a new serial-killer stalking the streets, he becomes the hottest writer at work.
-As the cops keep pushing at him some evidence he learns that there is no serial-killer and the news he received was false but he continues to write more stories to maintain his popularity.
+When he breaks the news of a new serial killer stalking the streets, he becomes the hottest writer at work.
+As the cops keep pushing at him for some evidence he learns that there is no serial killer and the news he received was false but he continues to write more stories to maintain his popularity.

 I’m sure this film is quite dark but judging from the trailer it looks like a lot of fun, Although I like my S.Korean serial-killer movies to be as dark as the night, I am looking forward to something a little different – will they get it right?